 The National Coastal Tourism Academy is the leading organisation on Coastal Tourism in England – we understand coastal issues, opportunities for growth and how to overcome the challenges that are exaggerated on the coast.
 Specifically the NCTA exists to:

 The NCTA team has a wealth of skills and experience gained in a variety of sectors in the travel and tourism industry, including hotels, cruising, tourist offices and attractions, alongside academic qualifications and experience of leading tourism strategy and development.
 The team is well-placed to create ground-breaking new initiatives to change the face of Britain’s coastal tourism industry.

 Samantha is the NCTA Director.
-She has directed the research, visitor experience, training and communications programmes of the Academy since its launch in summer 2013.
-Working initially with Bournemouth’s tourism industry, and with Bournemouth University and Bournemouth Borough Council as the key stakeholders, she has overseen a series of successful resort knowledge and customer care projects to enhance the visitor’s experience across the resort.
+She has directed the research, visitor experience, training and communications programmes of the Academy since its launch in summer 2013, including Coastal Communities Fund, UKCES and Discover England Fund projects.

 Jo provides business management to the Academy and in addition to overseeing its finance and HR, has been responsible for commissioning research programmes.
 An expert in understanding different research models and analysing results, she has managed a number of the Academy’s primary research projects including the evaluation of a new coastal attraction and new coastal event.
 She has also evaluated a series of business and consumer surveys to assess the needs of tourism SMEs to help them expand and meet customer needs in coastal resorts.